Huang-Frederic/Huang-Frederic/Technobrick.md

 <details>

 <summary>
-A horizontal divider component, optionally displaying a label in the center.
+The Divider component is a horizontal separator, used to structure content within an application.
+It include an optional central label, allowing developers to group related content meaningfully.
+The simple yet flexible design ensures that the divider integrates naturally into various layouts, helping to visually organize and enhance readability within complex dashboards.

 </summary>
 <br/>

 <ins>**__Parameters__**</ins> :
-- `label` <sub>string</sub>: Optional text displayed at the center of the divider.
+- `label` <sub>string</sub> : Optional text displayed at the center of the divider.
 If empty, the divider will be a simple line.
+- Other attributes are passed directly to the `html.Div` component.

 <br/>